 }

-Next, we abstract the CRUD operations into several member methods.
+Next, we abstract CURD into several member methods.
 Since Rust does not have a new

-keyword, we typically define a pub fn new()
+keyword, we generally define a pub fn new()

-to construct the corresponding class.
-Essentially, the so-called construction is just returning a struct that has an impl
+to construct the corresponding class, which essentially returns a struct that has an impl

 .